hive-engine/nitrous/src/app/help/en/glossary.md

 #### Cash Ratio:
 The percentage of a firm's assets that are held in cash.

+#### Cash Dividend Payout Ratio:
+Dividends come from cash flow, not earnings, so whether the payout ratio is suspect or not, one should investigate the cash dividend payout ratio as it gives a more accurate picture of whether the dividend is sustainable or not.
+The lower the number the better because if a company's cash dividend payout ratio is higher than 100%, it means that it's paying more in dividends than it's receiving in cash and not sustainable long term.

+#### CBOE Volatility Index:
+Measures the volatility over the last 30 days on the S&P 500.
+Also known, as the fear gauge, VIX values greater than 30 represent risk off trading environments.

 #### Chair of the Board:
 The highest ranking member of the Board of Directors.
 The most powerful officer of the corporation and the one who presides over the meetings.